Take one capsule twice daily for at least two weeks.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about lubiprostone and a full list of the side-effects which you may experience from taking it.

 - Take lubiprostone exactly as your doctor tells you to.
 The usual dose is one capsule twice daily.
-A course of treatment lasts for two weeks.
+A course of treatment lasts for two to four weeks.
 Swallow the capsule with a drink of water after a meal, or with a snack.
 The ideal times to take the capsules are after breakfast and after supper.

 - If you forget to take a dose, leave out the missed dose and take your next dose when it is due.
 Do not take two doses together to make up for a forgotten dose.

 - Remember to keep any regular appointments with your doctor.
 This is so your doctor can check on your progress.

 - If you have been taking lubiprostone for two weeks and have not noticed any improvement in your symptoms, let your doctor know.